Market Research Reports

-Because of the pervasiveness of documents, all organisational units will find it important to use technology for document management.
+Because of the pervasiveness of documents, all organizational units will find it important to use technology for document management.
 There are, however, several departments that have had primary responsibility for one or more functions in document management.
-It is these “document support” departments that will find this document especially important for accommodating the document processing needs of all other departments in the organisation.
+It is these “document support” departments that will find this document especially important for accommodating the document processing needs of all other departments in the organization.
 The primary document support departments are: Law Firms/ Legal industry, Banking & Finance sector, Healthcare, Manufacturing, Education Systems, Pharmaceutical companies.

 More statistics supporting the need for document management come from Coopers &

-Lybrand (Source: Imersion Technologies, Inc.):
+Lybrand (Source: Immersion Technologies, Inc.):

 - 90% of corporate memory exists on paper.